Brad Daugherty: From the Court to the Race Track

 his numbers were in the same ball park with what two-time MVP Nash has done the past two seasons--but don't just take my word for it.
 Johnny Bach, who has seen six decades of NBA players and was the de facto "defensive coordinator" of the Bulls' first "three-peat" team, told me this about the Daugherty-Price pick and roll combination: "They were the best in the business.
 Cleveland was the best in the business because of Price; he could get across that screen and make that pass.
 He actually probably shortened his career because he used to love to make the change (change of direction move) in between the screen and the defender who came up.
 He was knocked down a lot of times.”

 Daugherty is a life-long racing fan and he has found an outlet for that passion as the newest member of ESPN's NASCAR broadcasting team.
-I recently spoke with Daugherty about Michael Jordan, NASCAR--and the pick and roll play he ran to perfection with Mark Price:Brad Daugherty: From the Court to the Race Track
+I recently spoke with Daugherty about Michael Jordan, NASCAR--and the pick and roll play he ran to perfection with Mark Price (10/5/15 edit: the link to HoopsHype.com no longer works, so I have posted the original article below):

 posted by David Friedman @ 10:29 PM